 Dropbox paper has taken time to create custom stickers to add personality and humor to the conversations you have with your teammates.

 Dropbox paper is powerful, yet a light-weight alternative to Google Docs and does a good job of being an online collaborative workspace for teams to work internally.

 And that’s all folks!

-Remember that you want to choose a document collaboration tools that makes your life easier, increases productivity and also works well with your team, workflow and company.
+Remember that you want to choose document collaboration tools that make your life easier, increase productivity, and also work well with your team, workflow, and company.

 Sometimes the easiest thing we can do is stick with what we know, but sometimes taking a leap is exactly what we need to jump into the future.

 Are there any document collaboration tools we missed?
-Which tool do you use to make collaborations easier?
-Do share with us in the comment section below
+Which tool do you use to make team collaboration easier?
+Send us a tweet at @bit_docs.